jmettraux/aac_magic/src/_descriptions_in.md

 Once the weavery stops, the threads dissolve, the heat disperses.

+## Scarlet Finger

+The weaver drops the tip of their finger on a victim's skin or fur and drains (1 + skill + attribute modifier) HPs.
+Those HPs are turned into WPs for the weaver.
+The attribute modifier is the one for the attribute used for casting (INT, WIS, or CHA).

+The GM grants a saving throw to the victim or not.

 ## Scarlet Hand

 The weaver lays their hand on the wound of a living target and weave threads that drain the the wounded of some of their hit points.